sbu-llm/sbu-llm.github.io/Syllabus.md

 The course will include **two exams**.
 Both exams will assess the required readings and topics covered in class.
 The first exam will be an "in-class" [midterm](https://dbcs.ir//exams), while the second will be a [final exam](https://dbcs.ir//exams) scheduled during the University's final examination period at the end of the semester.

-**If you need to miss the midterm test due to illness or a family affliction, please contact me by email.
-A make-up exam for the midterm might be organized.**
-{: 	.text-green-200 }

-## **Attendance and Participation**
-{% include image.html url="/_images/Annotation 2025-08-04 193843.png" width=500 align="right" %}
-**Attendance is required**, and exceeding four absences may result in a penalty of up to 2 points off your total grade.
-Active participation in both in-class activities and the online message board is highly encouraged.

 # **Grading**
 - Class attendance and participation: **2** points